rlnorthcutt/sb-drush-workflow/README.md

  - drush offline : put site in maintenance mode
  - drush online : take site out of maintenance mode
  - drush get-db : grab a CLEAN copy of the DB using the scrubbing above

+ ---

+ **REQUIREMENTS**

+This setup relies on Drush 6+.
+If you happen to have an earlier version, then everything _should_ work ok, but you can't use wildcards in the structure tables array (ie. you need to list each individual table).